Viewing time: portraits of women lost to remembrance

-Now, archival pigment printed portraits of women whose likenesses were immortalized in marble or bronze, mostly in the 19th century.
-Now forgotten, their sculpted portraits become the models I photograph and render as lifelike as best I am able to do; I also find out all I can about each subject, to retrieve them from oblivion.
+Archival pigment printed portraits of women whose likenesses were immortalized in marble or bronze, plaster or clay, mostly in the 19th century.
+Men of the time had their stories documented, at least stories of their accomplishments.
+These women, forgotten, their sculpted portraits become the models I photograph and render as lifelike as best I am able to do; I also find out all I can about each.
 Their lives had the same concerns as ours - love, tragedy, grief, ecstasy, rage - though their times differed.
-In knowing our loss of these women, and how their lives differed from ours though they were so like us, we may notice time having passed.
+In knowing how their lives differed from ours, we notice time having passed.
+I am driven to respond to their passing from memory.

-It can be transporting, feeling these women’s lives, and feeling time moving, having moved.
-I wish you to remember them, and hope that a few of them will haunt you.
+I hope that a few of them will haunt you.

-I found my first two marble portraits at Bonaventure cemetery in Savannah in 2014 and was struck at their immediate presence, and at the loss of their stories.
-I have worked on this series since, most subjects from European monumental cemeteries, but also those of the USA and South America, as well as portraits found in museums.
-I notice that I'm disposed in spring and summer to work on jolly pieces, not so much in the darker, colder part of the year.
+About Carson Barnes: Maker of photographs, prints, and combined techniques since the 1970s.
+Having grown up with an art historian in the house, many weekends were spent at the National Gallery in Washington, DC.
+Painting in 1965 at age 8, printmaking at 14, photographing at 17.
+Art history at Bryn Mawr, fine arts at Haverford 1978, MFA at CCAC in 1989.
+Showing work since early 1980s, won some prizes.
+Pieces are in museum collections, and in private collections in the US and in Europe.
+I found the first two marble portraits at Bonaventure cemetery in Savannah in 2014 and was struck at their immediate presence, and at the loss of their stories.
+I have worked on this series since, most subjects from European monumental cemeteries, but also those of the USA and South America, as well as portraits found in museums and monuments.
+I notice that in spring and summer I work on jolly pieces, not so much in the darker, colder part of the year.

 Aug 1982 Focus Photographic Exhibition, SF CA